Azure-Samples/ms-identity-ciam-browser-delegated-ios-sample/README.md

 ## Step 3: Run the sample

 1. Click the Run Button in the top menu or go to Product from the menu tab and click Run.
-2. Once the sample app launches, click on the 'Call Microsoft Graph API' button to go through the sign in flow and see the results from Microsoft Graph.
+2. Once the sample app launches, click on the 'Acquire Token Interactively' button to get an access token.
+After that, click on 'API - Perform GET' to see the results from the private API.

 ## How to add MSAL library into your existing Xcode project